Larry Taylor (actor)

 Larry Taylor (13 July 1918 – 6 August 2003) was an English actor and stuntman.

-He spent a dozen years in the army before World War II.
+He spent twelve years in the British army before World War II.
 After demobilization he got a job in the film industry.

 He was the father of Rocky Taylor.
 Taylor mainly played villainous supporting roles in dozens of UK films and television episodes from the 1950s until the early 1970s, when he moved to South Africa in the mid-1970s, and from then on he appeared in a mixture of international movies filmed there and domestic South African films and television episodes.